 Reham and Mohammad met in their hometown, Dara’a, a city with a pre-war population of about 120,000 people in Syria’s southwest.
 He was friends with her older brother, though it was far from love at first sight—Reham’s exuberant personality was in sharp contrast with Mohammad’s quiet seriousness.
 She softened on him when she saw how often he visited her father when he was ill, among other signs of his quiet kindness.
 In October 2009, they married.
 She was 23.
 He was 26.

 The newlyweds lived in the city, in his affluent parents’ large family house, a spacious 200-year-old stone compound with a garden courtyard and three kitchens, within easy visiting distance of her parents and other members of their extensive extended families.
 One of seven siblings, Mohammad brushes off the suggestion that he comes from a big family.
 Not in Syria, he says.
-His family of two children is very Canadian-sized.
+His two-child household is very Canadian-sized.
 If not for the war, he says, he and Reham would have 10 children (a suggestion that his wife immediately insists would make her “insane”).

 In December 2010, Mohamed Bouazizi, a Tunisian street vendor, burned himself to death in a one-man protest against police and government harassment, setting in motion the series of protests and regime changes that became known as the Arab Spring.
 Following the fall of Tunisian President Zine al-Abidine Ben Ali after 23 years of autocratic power, regimes in Algeria, Jordan, and Oman announced reforms or changes of government.
 Dictators Ali Abdullah Saleh and Hosni Mubarak, in Yemen and Egypt respectively, were overthrown.